tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_4.md

 In the palpable tension that fills the cramped space of the hut, I lean in close to Tuyết, my voice a whisper.
 "I have an idea, but we need to act fast."

-With a solemn nod, she positions herself by the doorway of the hut.
+With a solemn nod, she positions herself by the doorway.

 Tuyết takes a deep breath, then shouts towards the door, her voice cracking with feigned helplessness. "Đừng bắn!
 Em ra đây!"
 (Don't shoot!
 I'm coming out!)

 The soldiers outside respond with a barrage of taunts and obscenities, their voices laced with cruelty and anticipation.
 "Come out, sweetie!
 Let's see if you're as pretty as you sound!" one jeers, his laughter harsh and mocking.

 "Yeah, come show us a good time!" another chimes in, his tone dripping with malice.
 “We won't bite... hard!"

 “Anh yêu em!”
 (I love you!) a third commando shouts in broken Vietnamese, giving smoochies.

 Ignoring their taunts, I grab hold of Mrs. Thảo's bindings, guiding her twisted form to face the door.
 I struggle to hold onto her as she grows more agitated, sensing her impending release.

 Tuyết, her back against the wall, carefully unlatches the door, keeping her body out of the soldiers' line of sight.
 The door creaks open a sliver, a thin beam of sunlight piercing the gloom of the hut.

 As the door swings open, the air crackles with tension, a moment frozen in time.
 The  commandos’ eyes widen in shock as they catch sight of Mrs. Thao.